By Diego Fernando Moreno

 D) Aisles are numbered to make it easier to find products.

-4) What do customers take at the entrance, if they need a lot of shopping?
+entrance, if they need a lot of shopping?

 A) A trolley basket on wheels.